BLY-Coder/bly-coder.github.io/_posts/2024-07-04-eCPPTv3-Review-EN.md

 - **Lab Questions**: These questions are directly related to the activities performed in the practical lab.
 Successfully answering them depends on the candidate's proficiency in penetration testing techniques.

 A notable change in this new version is the removal of the requirement to submit a detailed report of exam activities and findings.
-Personally, I believe this could be a drawback as documenting and communicating results are crucial skills in cybersecurity. ==Additionally, there is less emphasis on pivoting within the lab environment.==
+Personally, I believe this could be a drawback as documenting and communicating results are crucial skills in cybersecurity.
+Additionally, there is less emphasis on pivoting within the lab environment.

 ## Certification Objectives

 The **eCPPTv3** certification aims to:

+- Finish the exam within 24 hours
 - Provide a deep understanding of Active Directory environments and how to exploit them.
 - Develop practical skills to conduct effective penetration tests in corporate networks.
 - Validate the candidate's ability to identify and exploit vulnerabilities in real-world environments.